“You have to change up your workouts more.”

 These are the three reasons why maximizing muscle growth absolutely requires that you ensure you’re not in a calorie deficit.

 The most reliable way to do that is to slightly overshoot your body’s energy needs and place it in what’s known as a “calorie surplus.”
-This is why it’s often say you have to eat big to get big.
+This is why it’s often said you have to eat big to get big.

 No matter what you do with your macronutrients or eating schedule, if you want to build bigger muscles, you simply can’t get around the need for a positive energy balance.